JM-Lazaro/KB/single_kubeadm.md

 There are several networking options in the official website but let's just use Flannel for now.

 NOTE: Flannel gets updated regularly which makes the second command fail.
-When that happen, go to this page and get the new link/command: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#pod-network
+When that happens, go to this page and get the new link/command: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#pod-network

 ```
 sysctl net.bridge.bridge-nf-call-iptables=1